ouiouiallez/export-acl/README.md

 ## About

 This is a PowerShell script I made in order to audit the access rights in my company's shared folders.\
-Thanks to the ImportExcel module by dfinke, the ACL are exported to a pretty Excel file, with a worksheet for every folder given in parameter.\
+Thanks to the ImportExcel module by dfinke, the ACL are exported to one or more files (you choose), with a worksheet for every folder given in parameter.\
 Written by Benoît Flache, 2022.

 ![screenshot](https://raw.githubusercontent.com/ouiouiallez/ouiouiallez.github.io/master/content/pics/screenshot.JPG)